The Blank Slate Internet

 machines.
 The first and second schools

-agree.
-However; in the second school
+second school

-viewpoint these machines can be extremely complicated, but never complex, in
+viewpoint these machines can be extremely complicated, but never

 the sense that Robert Rosen’s work has defined.
 [15]

-Rosen’s work in category theory takes
+used to make the case that Rosen's work in category theory takes

-off from where Pierce’s work ends.
-In
+off from where Pierce's work ends.
+Certain

-both Pierce’s work and in Rosen’s work, a core notion is the notion of an
+both Pierce's work and in Rosen's work, a core notion is the notion of

-“living” interpretant acting as a consequent of being aware of both symbol
+a consequent of being aware of both

 systems and a range of possible meanings for constructions from these